Geography of Ethiopia: Fauna

 In addition to the domestic animals enumerated below the fauna is very varied.
 Elephant can be found in certain low-lying districts, especially in the Sobat valley.
 The hippopotamus and crocodile inhabit the larger rivers flowing west, but are not found in the Hawash, in which, however, otters of large size are plentiful.
-Lions abound in the low countries and in Somaliland.
+Lions abound in the low countries.
 In central Ethiopia the lion is no longer found except occasionally in the river valleys.

 Leopards, both spotted and black, are numerous and often of great size; hyenas are found everywhere and are hardy and fierce; the lynx, African wolf, wild dog and jackal are also common.
 Boars and badgers are more rarely seen.
 The giraffe is found in the western districts, the zebra and wild ass frequent the lower plateaus and the rocky hills of the north.
 There are large herds of buffalo and antelope, and gazelles of many varieties and in great numbers are met with in most parts of the country.

 Among the varieties are the greater and lesser kudu (both rather rare); the duiker, gemsbok, hartebeest, gerenuk (the most common—it has long thin legs and a camel-like neck); klipspringer, found on the high plateaus as well as in the lower districts; and the dik-dik, the smallest of the antelopes, its weight rarely exceeding 5 kg, common in the low countries and the foothills.
 The African civet is found in many parts of Ethiopia, but chiefly in the Galla regions.
 Squirrels and hares are numerous, as are several kinds of monkeys, notably the guereza, gelada, guenon and dog-faced baboon.
 They range from the tropical lowlands to heights of 3000 m.

 Numerous eagles, vultures, hawks, bustards and other birds of prey live in Ethiopia, as well as partridges, guineafowl, sandgrouse, curlews, woodcock, snipe, pigeons, thrushes and swallows are very plentiful.
 A fine variety of ostrich is commonly found.
 Among the birds prized for their plumage are the marabou, crane, heron, blackbird, parrot and jays of extraordinary brilliance.

 Among insects the most numerous and useful is the bee, honey everywhere constituting an important part of the food of the inhabitants.
 Of an opposite class is the locust.
 There are thousands of varieties of butterflies and other insects.
 Snakes are not numerous, but several species are venomous.